Skip to content

 • Fails to validate

-• Or triggers a security check
+• Triggers a security check

 …the app logs you out.